Is Vector Group Ltd. (NYSE:VGR) an excellent stock to buy at the moment? - The Dwinnex

-Vector Group Ltd. (NYSE: VGR) closed the day trading at $12.47 up 0.24% from the previous closing price of $12.44.
-In other words, the price has increased by $+0.03 from its previous closing price.
-On the day, 559272 shares were traded.
-VGR stock price reached its highest trading level at $12.52 during the session, while it also had its lowest trading level at $12.39.
+In other words, the price has increased by $0.00 from its previous closing price.
+On the day, 650804 shares were traded.
+VGR stock price reached its highest trading level at $11.32 during the session, while it also had its lowest trading level at $11.05.

 Sponsored